Robin Greenfield’s Commitment to Financial and Corporate Transparency

 I have never personally been paid to promote a product or service.

-You’ll see that I try to utilize imperfect items such as misprints, returned items, refurbished items, etc. I try not to receive brand new items and instead utilize items that would otherwise go unused.
+When it comes to receiving material goods, I try to utilize imperfect items such as misprints, returned items and refurbished items.
+I try not to receive brand new items and instead utilize items that would otherwise go unused.

-My talk at UW-La Crosse in September 2022 which I was paid $2,300 for was sponsored by Hilltoppers Recycling and I produced a video on them sharing their mattress recycling solution that keeps waste out of the landfill.
+My talk at UW-La Crosse in September 2022, which I was paid $2,300 for, was sponsored by Hilltoppers Recycling.
+I produced a video on them sharing their mattress recycling solution that keeps waste out of the landfills.

-My talk in Birmingham, Alabama in July 2022 which I was paid $2,000 for was sponsored by Walden Farmacy and I produced on video on them sharing their regenerative farm and apothecary.
+My talk in Birmingham, Alabama in July 2022, which I was paid $2,000 for, was sponsored by Walden Farmacy.
+I produced a video on them sharing their regenerative farm and apothecary.

-Donations to Regeneration, Equity and Justice and Live Like Ally Foundation nonprofits
+Donations to Regeneration, Equity and Justice and Live Like Ally Foundation:

 Vivobarefoot donated $5,000 to LLA for a social media promotion.
-(05/12/22) Vivobarefoot is a company with a mission very much in alignment with mine, providing an alternative to the many unethical shoe companies that most people are aware of and purchase from.
-They had a campaign where the tags and shares of their promoted posts raised money for 3 amazing climate projects led by indigenous communities.
+(05/12/22) Vivobarefoot is a company with a mission very much in alignment with mine, providing an alternative to the many exploitative shoe companies that most people purchase from.
+Vivobarefoot had a campaign where the tags and shares of their promoted posts raised money for three climate projects led by Indigenous communities.
 Vivobarefoot’s campaign resulted in them donating $30,000 to these projects.
+Vivobarefoot is a company I recommend organically and support.

 EcoATM donated $5,000 to REJ for a social media promotion.
 (05/17/21) EcoATM is a program that repurposes and recycles electronics such as cellphones.
 The partnership was to raise awareness about their program to help more people recycle their electronic items and prevent them from being thrown away.